 In 2017, after a year of construction and restoration, the Historical Society’s museum moved to the basement of the Kemper Residence.
 The museum houses the Strode Collection of Native American artifacts, a unique assembly of arrowheads, pottery shards, etc., collected solely from Madison County, a permanent exhibit of the ‘Only Train to Run Thru Madison County’ as well as a tribute to the citizens who lived in our mountains before the Shenandoah Park.
 There are also a number of changing exhibits.

-The Museum closes before Christmas and reopens the first of March.
+The Museum closes before Christmas and reopens on the first of March.

-The Kemper Residence is also available to the public for special occasions, receptions and meetings.
-If you are interested in renting the Kemper Residence for a special event, details can be found in the Kemper Use Agreement or by calling Mary Haught at 540-547-3503.
+The Kemper Residence is also available to the public for special occasions, receptions, and meetings.
+If you are interested in renting the Kemper Residence for a special event, call 540-395-5119.
+Leave a message if there is no answer.
+Details can also be found in the Kemper Use Agreement.

 OVERVIEW: The Society leases the Arcade, a small brick two-story building located in the heart of downtown Madison at 124 North Main Street.
-The upper level is used for storing artifacts which record the history of and life in Madison County.
-Here these artifacts are received, documented and prepared tor display or storage .
+The upper level is used for storing artifacts that record the history of and life in Madison County.
+Here these artifacts are received, documented, and prepared for display or storage.
 There is a workroom for preparing exhibits and constructing archival containers for the stored artifacts.